PraneshASP/node-authentication-jwt-mongodb/README.md

 For a more detailed explanation of the code, you can refer to my medium post associated with this project.
 It is split into two parts.

-- [Part I]("https://pranesh-a-s.medium.com/how-to-build-simple-and-secure-rest-api-for-user-authentication-using-node-js-jwt-and-mongodb-2bdeb3e5427e") - Build User signup with email verification, forgot password and reset password.
+- [Part I](https://pranesh-a-s.medium.com/how-to-build-simple-and-secure-rest-api-for-user-authentication-using-node-js-jwt-and-mongodb-2bdeb3e5427e) - Build User signup with email verification, forgot password and reset password.

-- ["Part II]("https://pranesh-a-s.medium.com/how-to-build-simple-and-secure-rest-api-for-user-authentication-using-node-js-jwt-and-mongodb-2bdeb3e5427e") - Integrate JWT and Build a Simple Referral System.
+- [Part II]("https://pranesh-a-s.medium.com/how-to-build-simple-and-secure-rest-api-for-user-authentication-using-node-js-jwt-and-mongodb-2bdeb3e5427e") - Integrate JWT and Build a Simple Referral System.

 ### Built With